Loose Legendrian embeddings in high dimensional contact manifolds: Invariants of formal Legendrian isotopy classes

-\begin{remarks} Every set of invariants is realized by a formal Legendrian knot, with the additional note in case (a) that the parity of $tb(L)$ is determined by $r(L)$.
-However note that Proposition ~\ref{exist prop} is false if $n=1$: there is no Legendrian realizing a formal Legendrian unknot with $tb = 0$.
-For $n>3$ the parity of $tb(L)$ is determined only by the topology of $L$, for example $tb(S^n)$ is odd for any Legendrian sphere in $\R^{2n+1}_{std}$.
-To show this, first take the Lagrangian projection of $L$, which is an exact Lagrangian immersion in $\R^{2n}_{std}$.
-Notice the parity of $tb(L)$ is equal to the $\bmod \, 2$ count of self interesections of this Lagrangian immersion, in fact this is an invariant of \emph{smooth} immersions in $\R^{2n}$ up to regular homotopy.
-Both smooth and Lagrangian immersions satisfy h-principles ~\cite{PDR}, thus the existence of Lagrangian immersions of a given smooth regular homotopy class is governed by the inclusion map $\pi_nU_n \to \pi_nV_{2n,n}$.
-For $n$ odd this is a map $\Z \to \Z_2$, and (a stable shift of) Lemma ~\ref{class lem} implies this is the zero map except when $n=1, 3$.\\
+For $n>3$ the parity of $tb$ is determined only by the topology of $\Lambda$, for example $tb$ is odd for any Legendrian sphere in $\R^{2n+1}_{std}$.
+To show this, first take the Lagrangian projection of the Legendrian, which is an exact Lagrangian immersion in $\R^{2n}_\std$.
+Notice the parity of $tb$ is equal to the $\bmod \, 2$ count of self interesections of this Lagrangian immersion, in fact this is an invariant of \emph{smooth} immersions in $\R^{2n}$ up to regular homotopy.
+Both smooth and Lagrangian immersions satisfy h-principles \cite{PDR}, thus the existence of Lagrangian immersions of a given smooth regular homotopy class is governed by the inclusion map $\pi_nU_n \to \pi_nV_{2n,n}$.
+For $n$ odd this is a map $\Z \to \Z_2$, and (a stable shift of) Lemma \ref{class lem} implies this is the zero map except when $n=1, 3$.

 It is unknown to the author if there exists a calculable invariant in $\Z_2$ which distinguishes the formal isotopy classes in case (c).
-Below it is defined as an invariant associated to a smooth isotopy between two Legendrian knots, which is why the $\pi_1L = 0$ assumption is needed.
-The invariant in question should be a ``Thurston-Bennequin-Kervaire semicharacteristic'', see ~\cite{KSC}.\\ \end{remarks}
+Below it is defined as an invariant associated to a smooth isotopy between two Legendrian embeddings, which is why the $\pi_1\Lambda = 0$ assumption is needed.
+In the case of spheres, we can measure this formal class by attaching a Weinstein handle to the Legendrian, and then asking whether the resulting Weinstein manifold is diffeomorphic to $T^*S^{n+1}$ or $S^{n+1} \x \R^{n+1}$.
+Strangely however, when $n=6$ this formal isotopy class still exists, even though the distinction between these sphere bundles does not. \end{remarks}